brian-beeler/privoxy-pilot-macos/README.md

 **Q. Why did you create Privoxy Pilot?**

-A. I, like many others, don't like being forced to accept having our actions tracked by companies that refuse to give us the option to opt out of such tracking or advertising that also track us in the same way.
+A. I, like many others, don't like being forced to accept having our actions tracked by companies that refuse to give us the option to opt out of such tracking, or advertising that also tracks us in the same way.
 While web browsers do have an "opt out" option for receiving targeted advertising it is also optional for advertisers to honor that "opt out" request and to no one's surprise few honor that "opt out" request.
 There is simply too much profit in selling the details of our life, both online and offline, for amoral corporations to pass up.
 Privoxy and by extension Privoxy Pilot allows us to regain much of our privacy taken by those amoral corporations.

 **Why browser extensions aren't the answer**

-Browser extensions are easier to install and use, anyone that's used them knows there's limits on what they can block.
+Browser extensions are easier to install and use, and anyone that's used them knows there's limits on what they can block.
 Also websites are becoming better at detecting such browser extensions and are either finding ways to avoid their blocking techniques or just blocking a person from accessing their website until they disable their ad blocking extension [for the host's website].

 **Why browser extensions' days might be limited or at least their ability to block ads and trackers will be limited**

 Google Chrome's [manifest v3](https://developer.chrome.com/docs/extensions/mv3/intro/) extension standard will make it difficult for ad blockers to function as they currently do under the current manifest v2 standard which will make blocking ads in Chrome much more difficult.
-Manifest v3 was a needed revision for security reasons but it will also make life much more difficult for the developers of ad blocking extensions in Chrome.
+Manifest v3 is a needed revision for security reasons but it will also make life much more difficult for the developers of ad blocking and privacy extensions in Chrome.
 Unsurprising other major websites have been following Google's lead to block access to their websites if they detect you're using a ad blocking browser extension.
 For more on this issue I recommend reading "[Mozilla solves the Manifest V3 puzzle to save ad blockers from Chromapocalypse](https://adguard.com/en/blog/firefox-manifestv3-chrome-adblocking.html)"

 "Chris Titus Tech" has a good [video](https://www.youtube.com/watch?v=oQL9dVsEXT0) explaining this issue of manifest v3 and how Google is also starting to block access to YouTube if you're using an ad blocking extension.
 He discusses [Pi-hole](https://github.com/pi-hole/pi-hole) that acts as a "[DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole)" which is also a way to remove unwanted advertising and tracking websites from your web browser.
 Like Privoxy Pilot Pi-hole also uses Block List Project filters.